paperless-ngx/paperless-ngx/README.md

 # Paperless-ng

-[Paperless](https://github.com/the-paperless-project/paperless) is an application by Daniel Quinn and others that indexes your scanned documents and allows you to easily search for documents and store metadata alongside your documents.
+[Paperless](https://github.com/the-paperless-project/paperless) is an application by Daniel Quinn and contributors that indexes your scanned documents and allows you to easily search for documents and store metadata alongside your documents.

 Paperless-ng is a fork of the original project, adding a new interface and many other changes under the hood.
 For a detailed list of changes, have a look at the changelog in the documentation.